Impact of FBG feedback phase on laser dynamics

 where $\theta_{TS}$ is the temperature sensitivity phase and $\theta_0$ is the offset phase, that is, the initial phase of the system when the grating is not subjected to temperature variations.
 The FBG temperature tuning in our experiment produces a change of $1.385$\,GHz/K of the FBG center frequency.
 Considering that the heated fiber portion is $3$\,cm it equates a temperature sensitivity phase change of $\approx 0.33 \pi$\,rad/GHz.

-Depending on the temperature gradient over the heated portion of the fiber the periodic stability enhancement variations period is expected to change.
+Depending on the temperature gradient over the heated section of the fiber the periodic stability enhancement variations period is expected to change.
 To test that, the grating was positioned at three different positions along the heater, exposing different lengths of the fiber before and after the grating to a heat gradient.
-The heat-subjected fiber length changes proportionally from one position to the other.
-More specifically, in the first position the grating was located at the front of the heater and the fiber length after the grating was the part subjected to temperature variations, in the second position the fiber length before and after the grating are equal and in the third position, the grating was located at the rear end of the heater and the fiber length before it is the part subjected to temperature variations.
-After the grating position in the heater is adjusted, the wavelength detuning is varied via the temperature controller, as in the first experiment and all other parameters are kept the same.
+The heat-subjected fiber length changes proportionally from one position to the other as illustrated in the inset of Fig. 1(a).
+After the grating position in the heater is adjusted, the wavelength detuning is varied via the temperature controller, as in the first experiment and all other parameters are the same.